 I began making art when I was little.
 Drawings, cartoons, calligraphy . . . and countless chalk murals . . . were a huge part of my childhood in a small town outside of Chicago.
 One of the first memories I have of mark making was when I was very little and discovered piles of new white paper and freshly sharpened pencils in my grandparents’ attic.
 I vividly remember drawing a single crisp line across the vast emptiness of the paper, and for whatever reason, I loved everything about that.
 Still do.

 I lived in the city (Chicago) for years, in Wicker Park before major gentrification, and soaked up graffiti almost every day while running and biking long distances.
-Layers of new vibrant colors over old fading compositions on top of even older brick buildings created a really fantastic visual; the energy of it, the unknown stories behind it, resonated.
+Layers of new vibrant colors over old fading compositions on top of even older brick buildings created a really fantastic visual; the energy and the unknown stories behind that resonated deeply.
 I biked home from work often between midnight and 2am in the wintertime, when streets were empty and the foundry I always rode by was fired up, throwing its intense glowing heat through the open dock and out into the snowy cold.
 Something about opposites playing off each other in general was extremely beautiful and inspiring.
 That imagery fueled the poetry I wrote at the time and I can definitely see its influence in many of the paintings I make now.

 Life took different directions, and it was in 2013 that I began painting and selling work online.
 I’ve also been represented by galleries in Houston and Los Angeles.

 Artists whose work resonates with me include Katherine Dunn, Judithe Hernandez, Marc Chagall, Gerhard Richter, Robert Rauschenberg, Cy Twombly, Christopher Wool, Gino Hollander, Mark Bradford, Dirk De Bruycker . . . and many amazing street artists.

 where to buy contemporary abstract art paintings direct from top living fine art painters / artists in Los Angeles, CA today